eluv-io/elv-docs/media-wallet/purchase/README.md

 The Sections API returns `primary_purchase_skus` inline on gated content — already filtered to SKUs the user doesn't own and that their geo permits.
-See [Pass Discovery](pass-discovery.md) for the full flow, including geo restriction behavior and the native app wallet URL format.
+See [Pass Discovery](pass-discovery.md) for the full flow, including geo restriction behavior and what to show when no passes are available.

 ---